Ender's Shadow: Plot summary

-Ender has been chosen as the best chance to save humanity from the Buggers; Bean comes to be the backup in case Ender breaks down.
-Bean is assigned to draw up the roster for Ender's army.
-At first, Ender does not appear to recognize Bean's brilliance, but time shows that he was grooming Bean and he finally puts Bean in charge of a special new platoon to handle extraordinary missions.
-Ender wins combat games against the other, more established school armies; as time goes on, the other side is given more and more unfair advantages, but Ender never loses.
-Achilles joins Battle School, having also been selected for his intelligence and now with his leg healed.
+Ender has been chosen as the best chance to save humanity from the Buggers; Bean is selected to be the backup in case Ender breaks down.
+Bean is assigned to draw up the roster for Ender's army, called Dragon Army.
+At first, Ender does not appear to recognize Bean's brilliance, but time shows that he was grooming Bean and he finally puts Bean in charge of a special new platoon within the army to handle extraordinary missions.
+Ender wins combat games against the other, more established armies within the Battle School; as time goes on, the other side is given more and more unfair advantages, but Ender never loses.
+Ender and the leaders of several armies all graduate at the same time, giving Bean and other former members of Dragon Army command of the various armies in Battle School.
+Achilles, with his leg healed joins Battle School, having also been selected for his high intelligence.
+Sister Carlotta pleads with the Battle School administration to not admit Achilles due to his manipulative tendencies and past history with Bean, but in vain.
 Bean concocts a scheme to trap Achilles and make him confess to multiple murders, including Poke's, revealing that he is a sociopath bent on killing anyone who has seen or made him helpless.
-The IF arrests Achilles.
+The IF arrests Achilles, and Bean graduates from Battle School to Tactics School.
+In Tactics School, Bean learns about historical defensive strategies and eventually hacks onto an officer's desk (similar to a tablet) and distributes a memo suggesting that the best strategy for humanity is to attack the Buggers and wipe them out.
+This memo causes panic in the IF, as they are unable to trace the memo's origins, and the memo perfectly details humanity's actual battle strategy.

-Eventually, Bean and other students graduate from Battle School to work under Ender, who now commands one side in electronically simulated battles; he is told that his foe is Mazer Rackham, the legendary hero who saved humanity from the Second Invasion.
-However, Bean deduces from various clues that the "simulations" are real battles: Ender and his "jeesh" are commanding human fleets attacking Bugger planets via the Ansible, an instantaneous communications device.
-The pace increases and the enemy forces become stronger and stronger.
-Through it all, Ender keeps on winning, but he begins to break down under the pressure; at times, Bean gives the jeesh additional commands.
-In the final battle at the Buggers' home planet, Ender faces seemingly impossible odds; his only edge is a weapon—"Dr Device"—that can start a chain reaction that destroys matter, but only if the matter is concentrated enough.
-Ender freezes, unable to come up with a plan, until Bean's prompt (inadvertently) shows him how they can win.
-With the victory, Ender commits genocide on the Buggers.
+Eventually, Bean and other students graduate from Battle School to work under Ender, who now commands one side in electronically simulated battles; he is told that his foe is Mazer Rackham, the hero who saved humanity from the Second Invasion.
+(Rackham had been sent out in space and back on a fast starship so as to age more slowly due to time dilation.)
+However, Bean deduces that the "simulations" are real battles: Ender and his "jeesh" are commanding human fleets attacking Bugger colony planets using the ansible, an instantaneous communications device.
+The pace increases and the enemy forces become larger and more advanced.
+Through it all, Ender keeps on winning, but he begins to struggle; at times, Bean gives the jeesh additional commands.
+In the final battle at the Buggers' home planet, Ender faces seemingly impossible odds against a gigantic Bugger fleet; his only edge is a weapon—"Dr Device"—that can start a chain reaction that destroys matter; if the matter is concentrated enough, it triggers a chain reaction.
+Ender freezes, unable to come up with a plan, until Bean's prompt (inadvertently) shows him how he can win.
+Ender unknowingly commits genocide by destroying the Buggers' home world with Dr. Device.